-Building a home doesn’t have to be a gruelling process, though.
-Going into the process with your eyes open and with a firm plan can save you heartache along the way.
+Building a home doesn’t have to be a gruelling process.
 Here are our top 10 tips for a pain-free home construction process.

 Top 10 Tips

 Planning is the most important part of the construction process.
 Perhaps you’ve heard of the Winchester Mystery House?
 This San Francisco area mansion was built over a period of 38 years by an eccentric widow who thought if she stopped construction on the house, she’d fall prey to vengeful spirits.
 The house is a labyrinth of stairs that dead-end into ceilings, hallways that grow narrower and narrower until they disappear, doors that open onto two-storey drops.
 This is what happens when you build without a plan.
 It’s fascinating, but not a very welcoming abode.

 Make sure you meticulously plan the details of your house.
 What direction will it face on the lot?
 What will the layout and flow of the rooms be?
 What kind of lighting will you use, and how many power points will you install (tip: you always need more than you think)?

 There are a number of useful tools for planning out the design of your home.
 Sites like Floorplanner and RoomSketcher let you create mock floorplans.
 When in doubt, good old graph paper will work as well.

 You’ll also want to start keeping track of design ideas that inspire you, and that you’d like to emulate.
 Think about starting a Pinterest board for each room of your house to file away examples of your favourite designs.
 As well as helping you plan, they’ll be a great point of reference to show your builders once construction is underway.